Francesco Sabatini

-Francesco Sabatini (1721 – 19 February 1797), also known as Francisco Sabatini, was an Italian architect of the 18th century who worked in Spain.
+Francesco Sabatini (1721 – 19 February 1797), also known as Francisco Sabatini, was an Italian architect who worked in Spain.

 Biography

 Born in Palermo, he studied architecture in Rome.
-His first contacts with the Spanish monarchy was when he participated in the construction of the Palace of Caserta for the King of Naples and Duke of Parma and Tuscany, Charles VII, the future King Charles III of Spain.
+His first contacts with the Spanish monarchy was when he participated in the construction of the Palace of Caserta for the King of Naples, Charles VII, the future King Charles III of Spain.
 When he was raised to the Spanish throne, he called Sabatini to Madrid in 1760, where he was positioned above the most outstanding Spanish architects of the time.
 He was appointed as Great Master of Royal Works, with the rank of lieutenant colonel at the Engineers Corps, simultaneously designated also as an honorary academician of the Academia Real de Bellas Artes de San Fernando.

 Sabatini's works are all encompassed within the neoclassical tradition, but he was not inspired fundamentally by ancient Greece and Rome, but by Italian Renaissance architecture.

 His talent as an architect and the king's support king resulted in many commissions and professional recognition.
 He was promoted to lieutenant general of the Engineers Corps, was granted the degree of Knight of the Order of Santiago, and had direct access to the innermost royal circle after his designation as gentilhombre de camara (Gentleman of the Royal Chamber).